 Caitlin Atkinson at Home

-Both Caitlin’s gardens have different styles as they react to different climates and settings.
-The Nevada City one, in the foothills near the Yuba River, is, as Caitlin describes it, “more of a subtle color story.”
-One area of the garden consists mostly of blues and is situated in a very sunny, dry, and hot spot, and she also has a fescue meadow that she continues to seed and plant into.
+Caitlin’s gardens have different styles, as they are in different climates and settings.
+The Nevada City garden, in the foothills near the Yuba River, is, as Caitlin describes it, “more of a subtle color story.”
+One area of the garden consists mostly of blues and is situated in a very sunny, dry, and hot spot.
+She also has a fescue meadow that she continues to seed and plant into.
 “The drought has more of an impact here, along with the risk of fires.”

 The Santa Cruz garden, on the other hand, is a beach cottage with more colorful plantings.
 And even though the garden gets sun all day, the proximity to the ocean creates a very mild climate.
 “The hardest things to work with there are the sand for soil, the wind off the ocean, and the salt air,” shares Caitlin.